Marlon Saunders

 Marlon Derrick Saunders is an American singer, songwriter, record producer.
-A Professor of Voice at Berklee College of Music, he is best known for his vocal performances on the Sega-published video games Sonic Adventure (1998) and Sonic Adventure 2 (2001), as well as Burning Rangers (1998), Phantasy Star Online (2000) and Nights Into Dreams (1996).
+He is best known for his vocal performances on the Sega-published video games Sonic Adventure (1998) and Sonic Adventure 2 (2001), as well as Burning Rangers (1998), Phantasy Star Online (2000) and Nights Into Dreams (1996).

 Saunders is also a vocal coach, choir director and music educator.
-He was a backing vocalist for the 2007 song "That's How You Know" — performed by Amy Adams from the accompanying soundtrack for Disney's Enchanted — which was nominated for Best Song Written for Motion Picture, Television or Other Visual Media at the 51st Annual Grammy Awards.
-Saunders has served as a faculty member for both the Clive Davis Institute of Recorded Music at New York University and School of Jazz and Contemporary Music program at the New School.
+He was a guest vocalist for the 2007 song "That's How You Know" — performed by Amy Adams from the accompanying soundtrack for Disney's Enchanted — which was nominated for Best Song Written for Motion Picture, Television or Other Visual Media at the 51st Annual Grammy Awards.
+Saunders has served as a faculty member for both the Clive Davis Institute of Recorded Music at New York University Berklee College of Music and currently School of Jazz and Contemporary Music program at the New School.

 Career

 In 1994, Saunders formed the acid-jazz group Jazzhole, which signed with Rhino Entertainment and released seven albums.
 Originally formed as a duo, it later grew into a band ensemble.
 In the late 1990s, Saunders worked with video game company Sega to provide vocal work for their video games.
 He remains best known for his performances on both versions of the theme song for Knuckles, "Unknown From M.E." in Sonic Adventure (1998) and Sonic Adventure 2 (2001).
 Saunders also performs on the soundtrack to the Burning Rangers (1998) game on one of the ending songs, "We are Burning Rangers", as well as the Christmas a cappella version of "Dreams Dreams", the theme from Nights into Dreams.

-From 2015–2017, Saunders claims to have toured with Stevie Wonder on the Songs in the Key of Life Tour, as choir director.
+From 2015–2017, Saunders toured with Stevie Wonder on the Songs in the Key of Life Tour, as choir director.
 He has since served as vocal contractor for Sam Smith, Bastille, Logic, Mondo Cozmo and Andrea Bocelli.
-He also extended his work to include music education and vocal coaching, receiving the title "Professor of Voice" at Berklee College of Music.
+Marlon has worked with countless major artists such as The Lumineers, Michael Bublé, Sting, Cynthia Erivo, Michael Jackson, Billy Joel and Bobby McFerrin.

-In 2019, he formed the Afrobeats-soul band, Iqram & The Immigrant Groove.
+In 2019, he began working with the Afrobeats-soul band, Iqram & The Immigrant Groove.